gjdbradford/hermes-security-production/documentation/test-plans/contact-form-test-plan.md

-# 🚀 **Contact Form Test Plan - Updated for v1.2.0**
+# 🚀 **Contact Form Test Plan - Updated for v1.3.0**

 ## **📋 OVERVIEW**
-This document outlines the comprehensive testing approach for the Hermes Security contact form, including all recent updates for mobile number validation, SMS/API compatibility, and form submission improvements.
+This document outlines the comprehensive testing approach for the Hermes Security contact form, including all recent updates for mobile number validation, SMS/API compatibility, form submission improvements, and Crisp chat integration fixes.

 ---

 ## **🎯 TEST STRATEGY**

-### **Primary Changes in v1.2.0**
+### **Primary Changes in v1.3.0**
 - ✅ **All CTA buttons** now navigate to contact form (not Crisp chat)
 - ✅ **Contact form** is the primary conversion point
 - ✅ **TriggerHandlers.contactForm()** replaces discovery call triggers